zakirullin/cognitive-load/README.md

 Is this the right way to approach the uncertainty of a new system?
 The only team's justification was: "The FAANG companies proved microservices architecture to be effective".

 A well-crafted monolith with truly isolated modules is often much more convenient and flexible than a bunch of microservices.
-It's only when the need for separate deployments becomes crucial (e.g. development team scaling) that you should consider adding a network layer between our modules (future microservices).
+It's only when the need for separate deployments becomes crucial (e.g. development team scaling) that you should consider adding a network layer between the modules (future microservices).

 ## Featureful languages
 We feel excited when new features got released in our favourite language.
 We spend some time learning these features, we build code upon them.